dpflores/diff_control/README.md

   <li>Depth camera</li>
   <li>Depth point cloud</li>
 </ul>
-When you select a visualization, make sure that you selected the appropiate topic for it.
+When you select a visualization, make sure that you selected the appropriate topic for it.
 You can save your Rviz configuration to use it again.

 If we want to use that topic in our code implementation, we need the type of the message, you can use the following command to know about that topic and the respective message.

   ```
   $ rostopic info /topic_name
   ```
-Now you know how to implement a robot like the turtlebot3, look at the sensors messages and visualize them in Rviz.
-In the next day, we are going to implement the orientation control of the turtlebot3 with a PID controller, a well common controller in control systems theory.
+Now you know how to implement a robot like the turtlebot3, look at the sensor's messages and visualize them in Rviz.
+On the next day, we are going to implement the orientation control of the turtlebot3 with a PID controller, a well common controller in control systems theory.

 ## Day 2: Orientation control

+Working on it